 6. Help is there if you need it.

-If at any time you are struggling, there are free resources available to you as a JJC student, from counseling to tutoring, job search assistance, disability services and more.
+If at any time you are struggling, there are free resources available to you as a JJC student, from student advising to tutoring, job search assistance, disability services and more.

 7. Looking for a job?
 There will be plenty of opportunities to find one at our on-campus job fairs.